moasko/next-deployer/README.md

 ## Contributing

+We welcome contributions to the Universal Next.js Deployment System!
+Please see our [Contributing Guidelines](CONTRIBUTING.md) for more information.

+By participating in this project, you agree to abide by our [Code of Conduct](CODE_OF_CONDUCT.md).

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)